 Severe Risks: SPC Outlooks

-We headed down I-40 to Shamrock where we stopped for gas and DQ (read: FAT ice cream) before continuing west.
-A storm was ongoing in Cimarron County OK near Boise City, and it had apparently some tornadoes, but we remained south near Amarillo in case the OFB/Dryline blew up south of AMA.
+We headed down I-40 to Shamrock where we stopped for gas and Dairy Queen before continuing west.
+A storm was ongoing in Cimarron County OK near Boise City.
+It apparently produced a tornado, but I still remained south near Amarillo.
+I was interested in the Outflow Boundary/Dryline intersection just south of Amarillo.
 Plenty of cumulus clouds kept bubbling but seemingly would evaporate.
-I’m not sure if it was capping or lack of lift, but we sat in north Amarillo while storms up north became tornado warned and decided to head that way.
+Storms struggled with capping while we sat in Amarillo.
+Storms to the north became tornado warned, so we decided to head that way.

-Up 287 to Dumas, we had to make a decision.
+As we headed north on US287 to Dumas, we had to make a decision.
 Head west and north to Dalhart and jump on that storm which had just produced a tornado or head north to Stratford.
 North won, and we continued on 287.
-It was obvious quickly that a large shelf cloud had developed, but it sure was photogenic!
-We spent the next hour or so driving east and getting ahead of it and taking photos.
-Some of them quite spectacular.

-We ended up in Spearman, TX where we let the core hit us – over 70dbz returns on the AMA radar.
-Lots of golf ball sized hail fell as we hid in a carwash and I took some video.
+We ended up in Spearman, TX where we let the core hit us.
+The returns were over 70dbz on AMA radar.
+Lots of golf ball sized hail fell as we hid in a carwash and took video.
 Even standing on the far side of the car wash, we were bombarded by hail stones, rain and wind.
 The heater was cranking full blast when I jumped back into the car.

 A quick stop for Allsups and to upload video and we were heading back east towards home via Canadian, TX.
 We managed to get into a tornado warning there and then again in western Oklahoma nw of Sayre.
 Great storms and a solid chase day.